bbrownekianda/docs/content/docs/platform/rules/sharepoint/remove-a-user-from-a-group.md

 ### How to use

-To apply this rule, first choose an item to attach the rule to, for example a field, such as a Submit button.
+To apply this rule, first choose an item to attach the rule to, for example a field, such as a Submit button or other button.

-1. Select the **Submit** button, for example.
+1. Select the field to attach the rule to.

 2. Click on **Add a rule** > **SharePoint** > **Remove a user from a group**.

 3. Select the SharePoint data source where the group is located.

 4. Two new fields will appear: **Username** and **Group name**.
 These are used to confirm the user which is to be removed and the group they are to be removed from.
    For **Group title** field, select the field where the group title is stored for example, a list field.